• Home

 Ultimately, it’s not process or expertise that will make a photographer’s work stand out: it’s cleverness and creativity.
 The imaginative photographer will go beyond replicating the past.
 Being proficient or expert at doing (emulating) the photography of the past may be a necessary step in one’s evolution as a photographer, but it’s fatal in today’s photography climate as an endpoint–unless your goal is simply to be an accomplished photographic craftsman for hire.

-To be a successful “photographer artist”, being expert at producing beautiful photos of flowers, sunsets, landscapes, art nudes, etc or Bresson-esque (or Winogrand-esque or Frank-esque..) b&w street photos isn’t enough to stand out and make photography a lucrative endeavor: there are too many others doing the exact same thing.
+To be a successful “photographer artist”, being expert at producing beautiful photos of flowers, sunsets, landscapes, art nudes, etc or Bresson-esque (or Winogrand-esque orĀ Frank-esque..) b&w street photos isn’t enough to stand out and make photography a lucrative endeavor: there are too many others doing the exact same thing.

-Visit Michael's Art Photography Portfolio at SaatchiArt.com! |
+Visit Michael's Art Photography Portfolio at SaatchiArt.com!

 03 Tuesday Sep 2013

-Posted MGM's Photos, Street
+Posted by mgm in MGM's Photos, Street

-in≈ Comments Off on From Behind: Street Photography with Fam
+≈ Comments Off on From Behind: Street Photography with Fam

 Tags